2022 Circuit Franco-Belge

-The 2022 Eurométropole Tour was the 81st edition of the Eurométropole Tour and the sixth edition since it became a one day race.
+The 2022 Circuit Franco-Belge was the 81st edition of the Circuit Franco-Belge and the sixth edition since it became a one day race.
 It was held on 10 August 2022 as part of the 2022 UCI ProSeries calendar.
 This edition was the race's second in the UCI ProSeries.

 Teams

 8 of the 19 UCI WorldTeams, seven UCI ProTeams, and five UCI Continental teams made up the 20 teams that participated in the race.
 In total, 139 riders started the race.